Is the system of law in your jurisdiction based on civil law, common law or something else?

 What are the options available when looking to provide the entity with working capital? i.e., capital injection, loans etc.

-Share capital increases, potentially including share premium, are in private limited liability companies executed in accordance with Chapter 10 of the Norwegian Private Limited Liability Companies Act and may be made by for example cash contribution.
+Share capital increases, potentially including share premium, are in private limited liability companies executed in accordance with Chapter 10 of the Norwegian Private Limited Liability Companies Act and may be made by way of, for example, a cash contribution.
 A resolution for a share capital increase by cash contribution shall be passed by the general meeting of the company following a proposal by the board of directors and requires a confirmation of received share deposit by an entity with authorization to make such confirmation and shall be registered in the Norwegian Register of Business Enterprises.

 What are the processes for returning proceeds from entities? i.e., dividends, returns of capital, loans etc.

-Dividends from a private limited liability company may be distributed if certain criteria stipulated by law are met based on the latest approved annual accounts, and extraordinary dividend may also be based on an interim balance provided that certain requirements which are outlined in the Norwegian Private Limited Liability Companies Act are met.
-A general requirement that the company shall have a proper equity following a dividend distribution also exists.
+Dividends from a private limited liability company may be distributed if certain criteria stipulated by law are met based on the latest approved annual accounts, and extraordinary dividend may also be based on an interim balance provided certain requirements which are outlined in the Norwegian Private Limited Liability Companies Act are met.
+A general requirement that the company shall have a proper equity and liquidity following a dividend distribution also exists.
 Distribution of dividend is resolved by the general meeting following a proposal by the board of directors.

 Are specific voting requirements / percentages required for specific decisions?

 The general rule under the Norwegian Private Limited Liability Companies Act is that the general meeting passes resolutions by simple majority of the votes cast, provided that the Norwegian Private Limited Liability Companies Act does not stipulate otherwise.
 The Norwegian Private Limited Liability Companies Act requires that resolutions to amend the articles of association of the company requires a majority of two thirds of both the votes cast and the share capital represented at the general meeting.
-Further, the Norwegian Private Limited Liability Companies Act also contains regulation that certain and specific types of resolutions require a qualified majority of the supporting vote of owners of shares comprising more than nine-tenths of the share capital represented at the general meeting and in addition a majority as required for amendments of the articles of association.
+Further, the Norwegian Private Limited Liability Companies Act also contains regulations requiring that certain and specific types of resolutions require a qualified majority of the supporting vote of owners of shares comprising more than nine-tenths of the share capital represented at the general meeting and in addition a majority as required for amendments of the articles of association.
 Certain and specific types of resolutions may under the Norwegian Private Limited Liability Companies Act also require the majority of all shareholders.

 Are shareholders authorised to issue binding instructions to the management?
 Are these rules the same for all entities?
 What are the consequences and limitations?